SuperOfficeDocs/superoffice-docs/docs/onsite/install/win-client/prepare-client.md

 Import in Win Admin is the only place that can benefit from SQL Native client driver with bulk copy capabilities.
 In other parts using ODBC the difference in performance between SQL Native Client and Microsoft ODBC Driver is insignificant.

-On SQL Server we are using the .NET version of the bulk copy functionality which is just as fast as the ODBC.
+On SQL Server we are using the .NET version of the bulk copy functionality, which is just as fast as the ODBC.
 SORT.exe, SORTS.exe, SoTrvGate.exe, Reporter Studio - these use ODBC.

 ### DBSetup